Information for Visitors

 Family and Childcare

-The families of visitors are welcome, but the additional costs incurred are not covered by the program.
-Visitors will need to pay for additional costs such as airfare and the cost difference for the larger room.
+The families of visitors are of course welcome, but unfortunately costs can not be covered by the program.
+Visitors will need to pay for additional costs such as airfare and the cost difference of larger rooms.
 The program only covers the costs of the single visiting researcher accepted to the program.

 Visitors with children under 6 years old may be able to bring their children to the Child Development Center (CDC), depending on availability of care.
-Please apply for childcare 2 months prior to your visit.
+Please let us know prior to your visit if you need childcare, and we will tell you how to apply to the CDC yourself (required for data protection reasons).

 If you have older children please see the following page for additional schooling options